mcdonnellb/bop-it-online/README.md

 font color: white

 ![Dark Mode Iphone ](assets/images/dark_mode_enabled.jpg "Dark Mode enabled")

-#### Typography
-The typography used throughout the site was specifically chosen as I felt it was a bold yet readable font, again tying in with the Hasbro branding.

-Font:

 ####  Media
 The audio for the game was taken from the below website and was the audio from the original game created by Hasbro: